hoodiek/resist.guide/README.md

 # todo
 * Add a code of conduct.
+* Add documentation for contributing and creating issues.
 * Add documentation for setting up a development environment.
 * Figure out why HTTPS breaks when setting CloudFlare to "Strict" mode.